legobeat/l7-devenv/README.md

   - We will be using rootless podman to minimize privileges but Docker or any other compatible engine should work.
 - An SSH agent socket
   - Typically provided by running `ssh-agent`
+- (Optional) A GPG agent socket
+  - For signing git commits.
+Typically provided by running `gpg-agent` on the host.